mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-09-01-the-tumblr-experience.md

----
-layout: post
-title: The Tumblr experience
-date: 2012-09-01
-tag: blog,tumblr
-description: As you may, or may not know I moved my blog from a self hosted wordpress to a tumblr blog.
-Some may disagree with that, but what the hell it’s
-author: Marco Monteiro
-categories: [blog,tumblr]
----

 As you may, or may not know I moved my blog from a self hosted wordpress to a tumblr blog.
 Some may disagree with that, but what the hell it’s done.
 And now I’m going to tell you how’s my experience with it so far.
 <!--more-->
 **The Migration Process**